 Again, this is all 1995.
 All of these things, all of these ideas, and nobody would listen.
-Nobody wanted to invest or “waste time” on something that the general public knew nothing about, not wanted to support.
+Nobody wanted to invest or “waste time” on something that the general public knew nothing about, nor wanted to support.

 I see these “garbage boats” all over the world now.
 These small rovers that collect floating debris from bays, inlets and shorelines.
 Looks familiar to me.
 Those ideas were long ago, and not a soul would spend a minute to listen.
-But now, its happening.
+But now, it’s happening.
 Do I wish just one of my ideas would have been heard?
 Of course.
 Not for the money or recognition, but because maybe things might not be quite so bad for one small portion of the world.
 Or one lake.
 One stream.
 One shoreline.
 One reef.
 One current.
 One community.
 That’s all.

 It’s a funny word in the construction industry: “development.”
 It’s destruction.
 It’s ruin.
 Its death.
-It’s a race for the human population to reach our Carrying Capacity.
-For those of you who are not familiar: Carrying Capacity is the maximum number of organisms a given ecosystem can support before it collapses.
+It’s a race for the human population to reach our carrying capacity.
+For those of you who are not familiar: carrying capacity is the maximum number of organisms a given ecosystem can support before it collapses.

 The Earth is collapsing in front of our eyes.
 Yet, “the sound of windmills cause cancer.”
 Idiot.

 The powers that be will fight us until the end.
-As long as there is money to be made from “development” it will continue.
+As long as there is money to be made from “development”, it will continue.
 We are truly powerless to stop it.
 But we can fight and be a total pain in their asses.
 We can make a difference everywhere we can until they finally see there’s money to be made from “preservation.”
-That’s where I was going with my General Contractor story.
+That’s where I was going with my general contractor story.
 There are ways to do what I do, but not destroy.
 Not kill.
 Not ruin.
 It takes a lot of thinking and creativity, but it can be done.
-It’s playing the role of reverse-psychologist with all these money-hungry, war-mongering corrupt people that are the 1% of the 1% that truly control the world.
+It’s playing the role of reverse-psychologist with all these money-hungry, war-mongering, corrupt people that are the 1% of the 1% that truly control the world.
 They’re actually not that smart.
 They only know how to do one thing: corrupt.

 We need to trick them into caring.
 Convince them that there’s something to be made from making the Earth healthy.
 Until the last drop of oil is sucked from the Earth, they won’t relent.
-We will continue to fight Greenhouse gases and carbon emissions.
+We will continue to fight greenhouse gases and carbon emissions.
 We will continue to see all of our rainforest cut down.
 All of our waterways polluted and the oceans laid barren of nearly all life.
 Somewhere, somehow, someone has the ingenuity to convince these bastards that what we stand for is better than what they stand for.

-Its tricky.
+It’s tricky.
 But someone can do it.

 And by the way, I fight personal battles.
 I don’t drink or do drugs, and I still have demons that haunt me.
 Anxiety and depression are a real thing.
 They deserve our attention.
 They deserve your attention.
 Find a friend and talk.
 Find me and talk.
 Go to your doctor and talk.
 There are ways of getting help without taking habit-forming drugs.
 Medication is ok.
 CBD is ok.
 THC is ok.
 Psilocybin is ok.
 Educate yourself, and I mean thoroughly.
 You will never help this world unless you are the best version of yourself you can be.
 And only you can make that happen.
 As they say: nobody can have your fun.
 And, my friends, nobody can have your happiness.
 And nobody can take your happiness unless you let them.
 Find your happiness, and keep it.
 Cherish it.
 Nourish it.
 Help it grow.
-Pardon my language, but you will be fucking amazed what your life will become when you find that happiness.
+Pardon my language, but you will be fucking amazed at what your life will become when you find that happiness.
 Go find it.

 For more of Steven, check out @stevenpayne on Instagram